anitabastola/CarDealership/README.md

 Briefly describe what this Java console application does.
 Mention its purpose and who the intended users are.
 Explain the main functionality and what problems it aims to solve.
 ![Class Diagram](path/to/your/class_diagram.png)
 ## User Stories
 List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+Format these stories as: "As a [type of ], I want [some goal] so that [some reason]."
+- As a sales manager user, I want to be able to find vehicles by make/model.
+- As a sales manager user, I want to be able to search for vehicles with a specific year of the vehicles.
+  - As a sales manager user, I want to be able to search for specific colored vehicle.
+- As a sales manager user, I want to look for vehicles with a specific vehicle mileage.
+- As a sales manager user, I want to find vehicle by the type such as SUV, car, truck or a van so that I am able to meet the customer's expectation.
+- As a sales manager user, I want to be able to list all the vehicles that we have in our dealership.
+- As a sales manager user, I want to be able to add any vehicle  to our list to keep up with the market.
+- As a sales manager user, I want to be able to remove a vehicle from the list when there is none in the inventory.
-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+As a sales manager user, I want to be able to quit the application  when I am done using it.
 - As a user, I want to receive immediate feedback, so I can understand what to do next.
 ## Setup
 Instructions on how to set up and run the project using IntelliJ IDEA.